DIY projects ramp up in pandemic, and so do sales at Lowe’s

 Lowe’s earned $2.83 billion, or $3.74 per share, in the quarter.
 Removing restructuring costs, earnings were $3.75 per share.
 That’s better than the $3.03 per share Wall Street expected.

-Shares of Lowe’s Companies Inc., based in Mooresville, North Carolina, climbed 2% before the market opened Wednesday.
+Shares of Lowe’s Companies Inc., based in Mooresville, North Carolina, climbed slightly before the market opened Wednesday.